Enjoy a meal on us, interact with current students and faculty, and learn about the many facets of the Hopkins experience.

 Performing and Visual Arts

 Whether you are interested in musical performance, acting, painting, or dancing, the Homewood campus has dynamic classes and organizations for you.
-With over 45 performing arts organizations and minors in music, theatre arts, and visual arts, students are able to pursue their passion for the arts during their time at Hopkins.
+With 50 arts organizations and minors in music, theatre arts, and visual arts, students are able to pursue their passion for the arts during their time at Hopkins.

 Preparing for Life After Hopkins

 Within six months of graduation, 90% of Hopkins graduates are in graduate or professional school or working full-time.
-Hear about the distinctive resources offered by the Career Center and Pre-Professional Advising Office to ensure graduates find success as leaders, entrepreneurs, and innovators in a wide variety of fields.
+Hear about the distinctive resources offered by the Life Design Lab (formerly Career Center) and Pre-Professional Advising Office to ensure graduates find success as leaders, entrepreneurs, and innovators in a wide variety of fields.

 In addition to pursuing academics, Hopkins students are leading over 400 clubs and organizations that range from dance and performing arts to service-based organizations and Sorority and Fraternity Life.
 Off campus, students enjoy all that Baltimore has to offer like famous sites, amazing food, and thriving arts and music scenes.